Being anxious in social situations

 Feeling very self-conscious in social situations is more common than you think.
 Many young people who come to Jigsaw tell us they can find being around classmates, strangers or even friends quite difficult.
 If this sounds familiar to you, know that it doesn’t have to be that way.

 Here we’ll explore why you might feel that way and what you can do about it.
+In this article you will find:

 What does being self-conscious mean?